Help (2021 TV film): Reception

 Help was acclaimed by critics.
 Carol Midgley of The Times gave the film five out of five stars and called it "a shaming nightmare [that] all ministers should see".
 Lauren Morris of the Radio Times gave it four out of five stars, praising the film for "hit[ting] home the traumatic experience many caregivers would have gone through whilst trying to look after vulnerable care home residents throughout the pandemic" and praised the performances of Graham and Comer.

 The Independent gave the film four stars, similarly praising the cast and storytelling, with reviewer Ed Cummings remarking, "Help [is] at its best when it trusts its cast with the little unremembered acts of kindness and love that endured despite it all.
 With this subject matter, Graham and Comer are all the assistance you need."
 In a four-star review, The Guardian dubbing it "evocative and harrowing", but had issues with the resolution.
 The Daily Telegraph's Anita Singh gave Help four out of five stars and was particularly praising of Sarah's "hellish night shift", which Singh called "a virtuoso piece of directing from Marc Munden".

+Despite the critical praise, Thorne was unsatisfied that the production did not seem to largely change public opinion.
+In 2025, he noted: "Care work is still incredibly badly treated, nothing has changed … I really wanted it to be Cathy Come Home and it didn't do that."